Find the best mortgage rates in Canada

 While fixed mortgage rates are not directly influenced by the BoC’s rate decisions, they are guided by the bond market, which responds sharply to investor sentiment.
 Bond investors react negatively to central bank rate hikes as they devalue their existing bonds.
 This, in turn, leads to bond sell-offs, which drive up yields – the funding floor lenders use when setting their fixed mortgage rate pricing.

 In fact, five-year government of Canada bond yields hit a 16-year high of 4.42% in October 2023, which drove fixed rates up dramatically in response.
 Since then, bond yields have been on something of a roller coaster ride as anxious investors react quickly to economic reports from Canada and overseas.
-More recently, bond yields have remained in the upper 2.9 - 3% range following the August 5th market event, and some lenders began reducing their fixed mortgage rates in the days leading up to the October announcement.
-In the wake of the Bank’s October 23 rate cut, bond yields are expected to fall further.
-Should the Bank decide to lower the target for the overnight rate again in December, we can expect a similar outcome, with bond yields falling, followed by reduced fixed mortgage rates.
+More recently, bond yields have come down to the 2.8% range, which will likely prompt lenders to reduce their fixed mortgage rates further.

 What is the lowest mortgage rate in Canadian history?